peyrona/mingle/README.md

  **How to install Mingle?**
 > 1. Download the '/todeploy' folder (and all subfolders) to you local machine.
-> 2. Rename it to 'Mingle' (or whatever you like).
+> 2. Rename the folder to 'Mingle' (or whatever you like).
 > 3. Either:
 >    a) Install Java 11 or higher in your local machine
 >    b) Make a folder inside your 'Mingle' folder and make sure the name contains the word "jdk" or "jre" (e.g. "jdk.11.linux")
 > 4. Place inside the Java folder all Java needed files.
-You can download them from here:
+You can download them from here: [Adoptium](https://adoptium.net)

  **What is the easiest way to start?**